Logo preload

 This may sound like a tedious process, but it’s critical for conducting a proper safety analysis that identifies all of the potential risks associated with a particular job.

-3. Observe the job being performed and identify potential hazards.
+3. Observe and identify potential hazards.

 Check out the 6 Most Common Workplace Hazards